markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/overview/windows-autopatch-overview.md

 # What is Windows Autopatch?

 > [!IMPORTANT]
-> In September, Windows Update for Business deployment service unified under Windows Autopatch.
+> In September, Windows Autopatch unified under Windows Autopatch.
 Unification is going through a gradual rollout over the next several weeks.
 If your experience looks different from the documentation, you didn't receive the unified experience yet.
 Review [Prerequisites](../prepare/windows-autopatch-prerequisites.md) and [Features and capabilities](#features-and-capabilities) to understand licensing and feature entitlement.

 Windows Autopatch is a cloud service that automates Windows, Microsoft 365 Apps for enterprise, Microsoft Edge, and Microsoft Teams updates to improve security and productivity across your organization.